Republic of Congo profile

 2005 April - Government says a group of army officers, arrested in January over an arms theft, had been planning a coup.

-2005 October - Former PM Bernard Kolelas is allowed home to bury his wife after eight years in exile, during which time he was sentenced to death on war crimes charges.
+2005 October - Former PM Bernard Kolelas is allowed home to bury his wife after eight years in exile, during which he was sentenced to death on war crimes charges.
 He is given an amnesty in November.

 2006 January - Congo is chosen to lead the African Union in 2006 after disagreements within the body about Sudan's leadership bid.

-President Sassou Nguesso accuses France of interfering in his country's affairs, following a decision by a French Appeal court to reopen an investigation into the disappearance of more than 350 refugees in 1999.
+President Sassou Nguesso accuses France of interfering in his country's affairs, following a decision by a French appeal court to reopen an investigation into the disappearance of more than 350 refugees in 1999.

 2007 June - Former "Ninja" rebels led by renegade Pastor Frederic Ntumi ceremoniously burn their weapons to demonstrate their commitment to peace.

 2007 June-August - Parliamentary elections, boycotted by some 40 parties.
 Ruling party wins 90% of seats.

 2007 November - London Club of private sector creditors cancels 80% of Congo's debt.

 2009 May - French magistrate opens probe into alleged embezzlement by President Sassou Nguesso and two other African leaders following lawsuit by an anti-corruption group.

 2009 July - President Denis Sassou Nguesso gains another seven years in power following elections boycotted by the opposition.